The Bewdley School: Facilities

+In March 2023, plans to add a 500-seat theatre with adjacent classrooms and a new sports hall were announced.

 Bewdley Sixth Form

 Bewdley Sixth Form is also part of The Bewdley School, offering GCSE, BTEC and A-Level courses.
 The sixth form is growing yearly, and in 2018 was the largest Sixth Form in the Wyre Forest District.
 Bewdley Sixth Form is consistently high performing at A-Level, with students often gaining places at top Russell Group UK universities.

 In 2020, Bewdley Sixth Form was extensively rebuilt and modernised, including the development of a lecture theatre, sixth form cafe and study room.

 Partnerships

 The school is partnered with the University of Worcester for teacher training and further educational research.
 The University of Birmingham's School of Geography, Earth and Environmental Sciences works closely with The Bewdley School through their ongoing Encompass project.
 In September 2009, The Bewdley School gained Specialist Art college status via accreditation from Arts Council England.
 This specialism was later awarded the Arts Mark Gold Award for excellent practice amongst the department.